 Buying a packet of cat food for your cute pet sounds simple.
 All you need to do is to get to a supermarket, walk to the pet food aisle and pick up a packet of cat food.
 And it is done.
 Well, is it that simple?
 When you reach the pet food aisle, you will be looking at an 8-foot-high meters long stack of cat foods from dozens of different brands, each having a specific utility.
 And now comes the big question: Which one to choose?

 We are here to help you get a thought-through answer to that question.
+But before reading have a look at this article on raw diets for your cat.
 This list will walk you through all the things that you need to watch for when picking up a cat food brand for your little pet.

 1- You need to first learn to read the label